How much bias is in your forecast? — Logística ExpertLogística Expert

 Quantitative

-Based on historical or publicly available data.
-Uses math to identify patterns and project into the future.
+Based on historical data.
+Uses math to identify patterns and project the future.

 Data-driven